pedrommcarrasco/pedrommcarrasco.github.io/_posts/2018-10-25-power-up-your-anchors.md

 Here lies the first identified issue, and Apple is clear on why you always have to set it as false:

 > "*If this property’s value is `true`, the system creates a set of constraints that duplicate the behavior specified by the view’s autoresizing mask.
-This also lets you modify the view’s size and location using the view’s `frame`, `bounds`, or `center` properties*
+This also lets you modify the view’s size and location using the view’s `frame`, `bounds`, or `center` properties*.

 > *If you want to use Auto Layout to dynamically calculate the size and position of your view, you must set this property to `false`*""

 This describes exactly what you want: use Auto Layout to dynamically calculate the size and position of your views.
 However you don’t want to write this huge property for every single view, not even inside a `forEach`.